 The results of the project encouraged the government to establish 84,000 hectares of project model plantations on degraded sites outside the project area.

-In Mozambique, the forestry sector employs 22,000 people and accounts for nearly three percent of GDP.
-Around 140,000 hectares of forest are lost each year and the World Bank is supporting the government in mobilizing resources to sustainably manage the forest sector through an integrated forest and landscape management portfolio.
+In Mozambique, the forestry sector directly employs 17,000 people and accounts for nearly two percent of GDP.
+Around 267,000 hectares of forest are lost each year and the World Bank is supporting the government in mobilizing resources to sustainably manage the forest sector through an integrated landscape management portfolio.
 Through technical assistance, on-the-ground investments, results-based finance, and analytical work, the portfolio is: